Tips and Resources4 MINUTE READ

 1 Make characters with different materials

-Craft snow people out of cotton balls and glue or PlayDoh.
+Craft snowpeople out of PlayDoh, or use cotton balls and glue.
 Make sure to use lots of different descriptive words when making your creation, talking about the color, size, shape, and action.
-You can also make a character out of foods to expose your child to different food/textures and discuss both of your likes and dislikes.
+You can also make a character out of foods to expose your child to different food textures and discuss both of your likes and dislikes.

-Draw or paint different winter animals, like penguins or polar bears, and discuss different actions these animals take, like swimming and hibernating.
+Draw or paint different winter animals, like penguins or polar bears.
+You can also look online for coloring sheets to print out and color.
+Talk about the different actions these animals do, like swimming and hibernating.

 3 Make a shaving cream creation